All Episodes

 We've got to hold these people accountable.

-I'm gonna do that every day.
+I'm going to do that every day.

 And if we get the agenda passed, I think the country has a chance of making a remarkable recovery.

 And in spite of all the opposition that we have.
+I'm just going to wrap things up for today.

 I think I have the best monologue about liberal hypocrisy and fascism that you're ever going to see putting things together in a way that nobody else has.